 Before submitting work, please explore our site and be sure you are familiar with our approach.
 Pay particular attention to writing style and content.
 Articles for Ricepaper should have a literary approach and be written in language direct enough to be accessed by a high schooler, with adequate research and ingenuity to interest a university professor.
 Ricepaper readers are knowledgeable and intelligent.
 Avoid a pedantic writing style, bookish vocabulary, angst-ridden themes and excessively scholastic reasoning.

 WHO CAN SUBMIT WORK?

 Asian writers of all cultural backgrounds are encouraged to submit non-fiction articles, stories, poems, and profiles relatable to Asian Canadians, many of whom are global citizens with ties to other parts of the world.

 We focus on showcasing creative writing by Asian Canadians and material containing diverse characters, stories and/or themes pertinent to the broad Asian Canadian population.
-That said, we are open to accepting submissions from writers around the globe so long as we can see a link between the content and an aspect of the Asian Canadian experience.
+That said, we are open to accepting submissions from Asian writers around the globe so long as we can see a link between the content and an aspect of the Asian Canadian experience.
 Canada is home to people from all kinds of backgrounds.
 We can usually find a connection.

 Ricepaper accepts unsolicited creative writing in the following genres: poetry, fiction, non-fiction and drama.

 Literary and Creative Writing: (3000 words or less) previously unpublished short fiction, poetry (a limit of 3 poems per call), comics, play excerpts, and works of translation.
 If interested in submitting a piece exceeding 3000 words, please contact firstname.lastname@example.org to inquire.

 Articles offering original analysis, investigation and commentary on important trends in popular culture and socio-cultural issues affecting the Asian Canadian community